 - Purchase significant volumes of minor goods and services on behalf of the University

-Note that in signing an application for the issue of a Purchase Card, the Cost Centre Head is deemed to have given financial delegation/authority for expenditure approval to the cardholder and the applicant’s supervisor agrees to review and sign all Purchase Card Statements on a monthly basis.
+- Note that in signing an application for the issue of a Purchase Card, the HoD is deemed to have given financial delegation/authority for expenditure approval to the cardholder and the applicant’s supervisor agrees to review and sign all Purchase Card Statements on a monthly basis.

 2. Distribution of Purchase Cards

-The Bank will forward the Purchase Card directly to Financial Services Division.
-The Accounts Payable Officer will contact the employee, who will be required to collect the card in person (photo ID is required).
+- The issuing bankwill forward the Purchase Card directly to the Shared Services Division.
+The Accounts Payable Officer will contact the applicant who will be required to collect the card in person (photo ID is required).

-At the collection point, the Purchase Card must be signed by the employee.
+- At the collection point, the Purchase Card must be signed by the employee.
 The employee will also receive a copy of the Purchase Card User Guide.
 If the employee is located outside of Dunedin the purchase card will be sent via the internal mail.

 - If a credit limit higher than $10,000 is required, approval resides with the Chief Financial Officer.

-Credit limits will be reviewed on a regular basis, and where a Purchase Card is being operated well below the assigned limit, that limit may be reduced at the discretion of the Purchase Card Administrator with agreement by the cardholder’s Head of Department or Manager.
+- Credit limits will be reviewed on a regular basis, and where a Purchase Card is being operated well below the assigned limit, that limit may be reduced at the discretion of the Purchase Card Administrator with agreement by the cardholder’s Head of Department or Manager.

 - Temporary limit increases may be applied for as and when required by emailing the Accounts Payable Officer with authoriser’s approval, the amount to increase and the length of time required.

 4. Use of the Purchase Card

-The Purchase Card can be used at any location displaying the VISA brand.
+- The Purchase Card can be used at any location displaying the Mastercard brand.

-A Purchase Card may be used to make purchases over the internet.
+- A Purchase Card may be used to make purchases over the phone or internet.
 To reflect good security practices, such purchases should only be from established reputable companies known to the University.
 Purchase Card details should only be entered on an identified secure web site.

-A Purchase Card should not be used where the University has established specific procurement arrangements for certain goods and services with preferred or mandatory suppliers that do not anticipate the use of Purchase Cards.
-Examples of this include the purchase of stationery via Marketsite and the purchase of international air travel (other than trans-tasman) via the University’s mandatory travel agents.
+- A Purchase Card should not be used where the University has established specific procurement arrangements for certain goods and services with preferred or mandatory suppliers that do not anticipate the use of Purchase Cards.
+Examples of this include the purchase of stationery via UniMarket and the purchase of air travel which should be made via the University’s mandatory travel agents.

-Disputed transactions must be resolved with either the supplier or the issuing bank.
+- Disputed transactions must be resolved with either the supplier or the issuing bank by the cardholder.

-If the cardholder is unable to contact the supplier, they must contact the Financial Services PCard Administrator so that the bank can be advised immediately the disputed transaction
+- If the cardholder is unable to contact the supplier, they must contact the Accounts Payable Officer so that the bank can be advised immediately that the transaction is being disputed.

-Purchase Cards will only be issued with a cash advance facility if the cardholder has indicated the intention to travel overseas, although such a facility may be provided to other cardholders on request to Financial Services Division.
+- Purchase Cards will only be issued with a cash advance facility if the cardholder has indicated the intention to travel overseas, although such a facility may be provided to other cardholders on request to the Accounts Payable Officer.
 Each request should state fully the reasons for needing to access cash advances.

-- Drawing cash within New Zealand is not permitted unless the cardholder is away from their “home campus” at the time the cash is required
+- Drawing cash within New Zealand is not permitted unless the cardholder is away from their campus at the time the cash is required

 - Prior to withdrawing cash, the cardholder should exhaust all other options of payment including using the standard Purchase Card functionality